silksil/boilerplateReactNextStyledComponets/README.md

 - Firstly, clone the repo.
 - Then run `npm install`.
-- Configure your GraphQL endpointin the config.js file.
 - After everything is finished, run `npm run dev`.

 ## Dependencies